Some of the most common questions we receive from premedical students are about the best pre med majors. In this guide you will learn the following:

 - You want to earn the highest GPA, especially in your biology, chemistry, physics, and math (BCPM) courses.

-- You want to take the standard premedical curriculum as well as upper level BCPM classes.
+- You want to take a traditional premedical curriculum as well as upper level BCPM classes.

 - You want to position yourself to earn the highest MCAT possible.